logo elektroda

 attachInterrupt(digitalPinToInterrupt(PULSE_PIN), onPulse, FALLING);

-This is how I have it in my code
+Yes, I have in my code

-Cable length 2 m 2 x 0.5 mm
+Cable length: 2 m, 2 x 0.5 mm

 • #12 21805847